 - 1. Practice nursing safely using a holistic human needs framework. - 2.
-Communicate effectively with clients, families and members of the health care team. - 3.
+Communicate effectively with clients, families and members of the healthcare team. - 3.
 Implement caring behaviors in a variety of settings using the nursing process. - 4.
 Adhere to the legal and ethical standards of practice. - 5.
 Use critical thinking in the decision making process. - 6.
-Demonstrate responsibility for continuing professional and personal development.
+Demonstrate responsibility for continuing professional and personal development. - 7.
+Manage institutional revenues in a conscientious manner that ensures the ongoing availability of instructional and administrative resources necessary to provide a quality academic program and student support services that enhance student success and program completion. - 8.
+Commit to being of service to the community through active participation and engagement with local organizations in volunteer activities and out reach efforts and encourage students to join in those efforts.

-Program Outcomes:
+Program Outcome: